 There is one version for undergraduates students, with a unique versions available for: community college students, graduate students, and faculty and staff.

-In addition to the social force, Student Success taps into an essential emotional level of learning.
+In addition to the social force, Vector Solutions' programs tap into an essential emotional level of learning.
 Drawing on overwhelming research that increased engagement correlates with stronger learning outcomes, the online pedagogy contextualizes otherwise abstract content within more material structures, such as authentic accounts of rape, dating violence and stalking.
-Finally, Student Success draws on other contemporary methods of inducing behavioral change, such as motivational interviewing, which prompts program participants to solidify and articulate their own ways of overcoming real and perceived barriers to growth.
+Finally, the program draws on other contemporary methods of inducing behavioral change, such as motivational interviewing, which prompts program participants to solidify and articulate their own ways of overcoming real and perceived barriers to growth.

 There are no peer-reviewed studies of Not Anymore.
-Student Success reports that clients using Not Anymore report extremely positive reviews of the program from students as well as improvement in student attitudes, intended behavior and learning outcomes as measured by the pre- and post-tests.
+Vector Solutions reports that clients using Not Anymore report extremely positive reviews of the program from students as well as improvement in student attitudes, intended behavior and learning outcomes as measured by the pre- and post-tests.

 Not Anymore relies heavily on student (not actor) testimonials that are very powerful but may also be disturbing for some students.
 The program warns viewers of potentially triggering scenes with a trigger warning.
 Another strength of Not Anymore is the diverse set of narratives, including a testimonial from a Deaf survivor and multiple examples of LGBT relationships.

-The cost varies based on the number of students and the length of the contract.
-For more information: contact Barbara Wells, Campus Program Director at firstname.lastname@example.org.
+The cost varies based on the number of students and the length of the agreement.
+For more information, please contact email@example.com, 1.800.434.0154, or SafeColleges.com.